kissgyorgy/cloudflare-dyndns/README.md

 - `2`: IP cannot be determined (IP service error)
 - `3`: CloudFlare related error (cannot call API, cannot get records, etc...)

-# Changelog
+## Changelog

-- **v5.1** Removed CloudFlare IP tracer service

-  It doesn't work anymore, replaced with ipify.org service.

-- **v5.0** Mac OS Support

-  Able to read CA bundle from trust stores on Mac OS too, no need for file-based CA store.

-- **v4.0** IPv6 support

-  Now you can specify `-6` command line option to update AAAA records too.
-  You can delete records for missing IP addresses with the `--delete-missing` option.
-See [issue #6](https://github.com/kissgyorgy/cloudflare-dyndns/issues/6) for details.
-  There is a new `--proxied` flag for setting Cloudflare DNS services.

-- **v3.0** breaks backward compatibility using the global API Key

-  You can only use API Tokens now, which you can create under `My Profile / API Tokens`: https://dash.cloudflare.com/profile/api-tokens.
-  The problem with the previously used API Key is that it has global access to your Cloudflare account.
-With the new API Tokens, you can make the script permissions as narrow as needed.

-  **Upgrading from 2.0 and using API Tokens is highly recommended!**

-  The `--domains` option is now gone, because it made no sense (it only existed for reading from the envvar), but you can use the `CLOUDFLARE_DOMAINS` envvar the same as before.

-- **v2.0** breaks backward compatibility for a PyPI release.

-  The script you need to run is now called `cloudflare-dyndns` and the cache file also changed.
-You can delete the old cache manually, or you can leave it, it won't cause a problem.

-  The Docker file entry point is changed, so if you pull the new image, everything will work as before.
+See the [Releases page](https://github.com/kissgyorgy/cloudflare-dyndns/releases) for a full Changelog.

 ## Development

 The development is done with devenv (https://devenv.sh), you don't need anything else, just install devenv and run `devenv shell` and you are good to go.

 Run `uv sync` to install dependencies or `pytest` to run the tests.